intellistream/ModernCPlusProjectTemplate/README.md

-# CPlusProjectTemplate
+# ModernCPlusProjectTemplate
-Template for C++ project; using CMAKE to manage
+Template for C++ 20 project; using CMAKE to manage

 ## Requires G++11
 ```shell